gmarty/blog/src/data/blog/welsh-keyboard-for-firefox-os.md

 ## We need you!

 If you speak Welsh, please, try it for yourself.
-I'd love to hear your feedback and if you have any comments, please use the field below, or reach me on Twitter at [@g_marty](https://twitter.com/g_marty).
+I'd love to hear your feedback and if you have any comments, please use the field below, or reach me on Mastodon at [@gmarty@indieweb.social](https://indieweb.social/@gmarty).
 If this method is proved to give good results, I'd love to give it a go at producing dictionary in more languages.

 _Diolch!_